SKProCH/JellyfinReplayGain/README.md

 - The loudnorm analysis is slow, somewhat CPU heavy, and single-threaded, so processing a large media library may take a considerable amount of time
 - Normalization is applied before Jellyfin's device-specific audio filters, such as channel downmixing and downmix boost.
 This keeps the cached analysis independent of the playback device.

+## My other plugins

+[JellyfinStreamGenerator](https://github.com/SKProCH/JellyfinStreamGenerator) - adds a "Generate Stream URL" option to the context menu for choosing the video and audio codecs, streams, and subtitle options, etc

+## Versioning

+Plugin versions use the format `x.y.z.N`.
+The last digit (`N`) is the preview build number - `0` indicates a stable release.

 ## Building from source